 What your diet needs is a little dirt.

-It sounds like the beginning of an corny old joke: What do you get when you swap the gut bacteria of a fat mouse and a thin mouse?
+It sounds like the beginning of a corny old joke: What do you get when you swap the gut bacteria of a fat mouse and a thin mouse?
 However, the answer provides a tantalizing clue to solving one of the most dire public health challenges of our time: the obesity epidemic.
 In a number of studies, scientists have manipulated the intestinal microflora in mice that are obese (A) and lean (B).
 What they have found is when A gets B's gut bacteria, it becomes a skinny mouse and the opposite is true as well.

-Not enough research has been done on humans in long term trials to definitively prescribe how we should be using probiotics to maintain our healthiest weight, but there are plenty of encouraging findings.
+Not enough research has been done on humans in long-term trials to definitively prescribe how we should be using probiotics to maintain our healthiest weight, but there are plenty of encouraging findings.
 In a 2016 meta analysis that studied obese children, researchers found that, "short-term courses of probiotic mixtures containing...14 alive probiotic strains...were shown to reduce significantly total body and visceral adipose tissue weight, together with improvement in insulin sensitivity [a precursor to diabetes]."
 The same study outlined how probiotics can affect appetite, the ratio of lean body mass to fat, and metabolism.
 The right probiotics can also improve cholesterol.

 Scientists say that to reap the health benefits of these microflora, we need to have a diverse array of strains thriving in our intestines—something that many Americans do not.
 Speaking with Fitness Magazine, Lee Riley, M.D., a professor of epidemiology at the University of California, Berkeley points out that the heavy use of antibiotics in the livestock industry over the last couple of decades has taken a toll on the fragile balance in all of our bodies.
 "The obesity epidemic really took off in the last 20 years in the U.S. So the question is, what happened then?
 What was a large segment of the population exposed to that could account for this massive weight gain?"
 He concludes, "Counties with the highest prevalence of obesity are those counties with large concentrated animal feeding operations."
 The overuse of human antibiotics and anti-bacterial cleaners has also dealt a blow to our systems.
 Fortunately, there are ways rebuild our individual microbiomes and help the little guys flourish.